-Mentoring is a long term relationship where the focus is on supporting the growth and development of the mentee.
-The mentor is a source of wisdom, teaching, and support, but not someone who observes and advises on specific actions or behavioral changes in daily life.
+Mentoring is a trusted partnerships where the focus is on supporting the growth and development of the mentee.
+The mentor is a source of wisdom, teaching, and support, but not someone who observes and advises on specific actions and/or development of life skills.

 A recent Search Institute study in a major US city showed that 40% of young people say they have just one or no developmental relationships in their lives.
 This may be even greater for youth from marginalized communities.